 Saving Data Using SQL

-You can specify SQL commands for INSERT, UPDATE, and DELETE operations to save data changes to a database.
+You can use SQL commands for INSERT, UPDATE, and DELETE operations to save data changes to a database.

 IDTABLE_SCHEMATABLE_NAMETABLE_TYPETABLE_CODEINSERT_OBJECTUPDATE_OBJECTDELETE_OBJECT